 Although there is some evidence of it being used by ancient Egyptians for its health enhancing attributes, the initial concept of consuming the grass was introduced in the 1930's by Charles Schnabel, an American agricultural chemist.

 He discovered that chickens nearly tripled their winter egg laying ratio when only a small amount of the dehydrated cereal grass was added as a dietary supplement.

 Schnabel's further research proved that most all livestock benefited from wheat grass consumption, producing healthier offspring, richer dairy milk and improved the overall health of these domesticated animals.
 He later went on to develop green powders that he sold commercially for human intake.

-Wheatgrass "juicing", however, first originated in the 1960's by living foods educator Dr. Ann Wigmore, who cured herself of colon cancer and advocated its consumption for the therapeutic treatment of many diseases.
+Wheatgrass "juicing", however, first originated in the 1960's by living foods educator Dr. Ann Wigmore, who advocated its consumption for the therapeutic treatment of many diseases.
 She believed that to improve general quality of life and recovery from illness one must focus on two underlying factors, one's level of toxemia and one's level of deficiency.

 Because eating the grass is not appropriate for human consumption, wheatgrass is traditionally juiced.
 In the 1970's, the term "wheatgrass shots" was coined and became an especially popular way to consume it within health food communities worldwide.

 Though it is a rejuvenating drink, the juice is not really a

 beverage to be enjoyed or sipped on casually.
 Most people drink it like

 a shot glass of hard alcohol, quickly and in one big gulp.
 Not everyone can stomach the juice the first